-- You cannot change from Joint to Separate after the due date, April 15, 2019, per the IRS instructions on Form 1040-X Amended U.S. Individual Income Tax Return.
+- You cannot change from MFJ to MFS after the due date, May 17, 2021, per the IRS instructions on Form 1040-X Amended U.S. Individual Income Tax Return.

 - If you have a refund on the joint return, you should generally wait until you receive the refund before amending the return.

 - If you itemize on one return, you will need to itemize on the other separate return.

 - Some deductions and credits are limited on separate returns, such as the amount of deductible IRA contributions, education credits, etc.

 - Call the IRS at 1-800-829-1040 for questions you may have on amending the return.

 - For additional information, see the IRS Topic No. 308 Amended Returns.

 - Locate a copy of your originally-filed MFJ return.
 If you didn’t print or save your return when you e-filed, you will need to obtain a copy from the IRS or your state tax agency.

 - Start two new returns and enter the data for each taxpayer in the program - we recommend creating two new TaxAct accounts in addition to the original account.
 You will need to determine what data to enter for each return, such as which taxpayer will claim which of the dependents.

 - Review your returns and determine what corrections you need to make.